 Unfairness and huge discrepancies in the reward system causes resentment and alienation that leads to civil strife and foments prejudice and scapegoating.
 It threatens peace and progress at community, national and international level.

-'Libertarianism' is also part of the agenda - Freedom of consenting adults, in their sexual preferences, no censorship except in the most exceptional circumstances such as child pornography, and many social and personal issues of life and death, voluntary euthanasia and drug use etc.
+'Libertarianism' is also part of the agenda - Freedom of consenting adults, in their sexual preferences, no censorship except in the most exceptional circumstances such as child pornography, and many social and personal issues of life and death, voluntary euthanasia and drug use etc. But libertarianism can also subvert good governance if individual freedoms are not consistent with the public good.

 We also need a free press that can be relied upon to take full account of the public ‘right to know’, over and above its own biases and sectional interests.